Unofficially, off-page SEO is link building. And link building is a BIG deal.

 Pro tip:

 Collapse unnecessary pages that won’t fit into your plan.
-Or you can add them across your site.
+Or add them across your site.

 Instead of a testimonial page, create a slideshow of your reviews across the footers.